ripple/opensource.ripple.com/docs/xls-30d-amm/transaction-types/ammdeposit.md

 In some cases, an AMM can exist with no assets in its pool.
 You cannot perform normal deposits into an AMM in such a state because the ratio between the assets is undefined (0/0).
 Instead, you can use a special "Empty AMM" deposit case with the flag `tfTwoAssetIfEmpty` and exact amounts of both assets.
 This directly sets the ratio between the assets in the same way an [AMMCreate transaction](./ammcreate.md) does when an AMM is initially created.
 Like a double-asset deposit, this is not subject to a fee.

-You can do a special "Empty AMM" deposit if and only if the AMM is empty.
+You can only do a special "Empty AMM" deposit if the AMM is empty.

 ### AMMDeposit Flags